discord-extensions-archived/amoled-cord-revised/README.md

 ---
 ### Licensing
 This theme is licensed under the MIT license.
 Please refer to the [LICENSE](./LICENSE) file for more details regarding rigths and limitations.

+### Credits
+Everyone who has contributed can be found on the [CREDITS.md](./CREDITS.md) file.
+A personal thank you to everyone who has helped!

+### Support
+If you've ran into an issue with an area being unthemed, **PLEASE REPORT IT IN AN ISSUE**.
+If you have some other issue you need help with, feel free to join my [support server](https://discord.gg/vYdXbEzqDs).